Alwaki/DD2410/README.md

 KINEMATICS: Finished kinematics problem, E and C parts are completed.
 Ready for turnin, but Kattis is not yet functional with additional python libraries.
 Supposed to be fixed at end of summer according to staff.

 PLANNING: Changed algorithm from A* to RRT.
-Current implementation of algorithm has been able to solve 6/6 E cases, and 4/6 C cases.
-Problem with consistency.
-Found big fuck-off bug in code!
-Instanced class car was giving a different goal than the given class car, resulting in a very different goal target.
-Fixing atm.
+Current implementation of algorithm has been able to solve 12/12 cases consistently.

 MAPPING: Finished part E, however not yet attempted to implement part C.

+PROJECT: A part finished and presented, might upload later.